lmorg/murex/docs/commands/getfile.md

 # `getfile` - Command Reference

-> Makes a standard HTTP request and return the contents as _murex_-aware data type for passing along _murex_ pipelines.
+> Makes a standard HTTP request and return the contents as Murex-aware data type for passing along Murex pipelines.

 ## Description